 OnePlus started to release a second phone in a series with the OnePlus 3T.
 It was a minor spec bump with an upgrade from Snapdragon 820 to 821, a 400 mAh increase to the battery to 3400 mAh, and a raise of Back Camera MP to 16 MP Camera.
 Upgrade continued what was working while also adding a few more options.
 It was the first OnePlus phone available in the 128 GB Storage variant.

 Price hike :$40.

 The following year OnePlus released OnePlus 5, skipping 4 as it is considered “Unlucky” in China.
 For this iteration, OnePlus added a second Camera to the back and had a strikingly similar resemblance to iPhone 7.
 It had usual spec bumps and still was the best in its price range

 For the second phone in the 5 series, they added super-fast face unlock, increase display size to 6 ” and moved fingerprint from the front to the back to accommodate the 18:9 screen.

 The OnePlus 5T is the only OnePlus device not to be more expansive than the previous iteration.

 OnePlus 6 was a glass sandwich and looking premium more than ever.
 It was the first phone in the series with a notch and had a teardrop notch touted by many the least ugly form of notches.
-There were much-needed improvements on Cameras and now had OIS in the both.
-The OnePlus 6 was the first to take part in Google’s Android beta program for Android P, now known as Android 9.
+There were much-needed improvements on Cameras and now had OIS in both.
+The OnePlus 6 was the first to participate in Google’s Android beta program for Android P, now known as Android 9.